Utshas/simple-captcha-guard/README.md

 # SimpleCaptchaGuard
 A simple light weight captcha guard to guard the bots.
+For details, you can read this article: https://blog.devgenius.io/simplecaptchaguard-add-captcha-protection-to-your-rails-forms-in-seconds-785413d3b807
+But, in short, the usage is as below:

 ![Alt text](sample.png)